-Patriots Rumors: Top Coach Prospect Sounds off on ‘Hurtful’ Report
+Patriots Rumors: Top Coach Prospect Sounds Off on ‘Hurtful’ Report

 Mayo was suspicious about how and why that report came out when it did, just as the future of Belichick with the organization was especially cloudy.

-“It was more hurtful than anything,” Mayo said this week, per the AP.
+“It was more hurtful than anything,” Mayo said this week, per the Associated Press.
 “I found it to be, well, the timing is a little bit weird in my opinion.
 If that was the case, I feel like this would have been leaked sometime earlier.”

 Patriots Rumors on Jerod Mayo on the Rise